-Before the Bell: Five things every Canadian investor needs to know
+Five things every Canadian investor needs to know

 Equity Markets

-U.S. stock index futures were set to open down on Monday ahead of a string of economic data, which could set the tone for the day.
-The TSX also looked to start the day flat to lower.

-However, mnarkets seemed to have largely shrugged off the weekend attacks in London, just days before Britain’s general national election on Thursday.
+However, markets seemed to have largely shrugged off the weekend attacks in London, just days before Britain’s general national election on Thursday.

 U.S. stocks closed at record levels for a second consecutive session on Friday, as gains in technology and industrial stocks more than offset a lukewarm jobs report.
 Despite the disappointing data, investors still largely anticipate the Federal Reserve to raise rates at its June 13-14 meeting, with traders expecting a 90.7-per cent chance of a quarter-point hike, according to Thomson Reuters data.